RoshanakBehrouz/Cloud-Basic/README.md

 -	I resolved the Nginx configuration issues by editing the nginx.conf file to correct syntax errors and ensure proper upstream configuration for load balancing.
 I also made sure that Nginx was not attempting to bind to a port already in use, typically by changing or ensuring the port was available.
 I changed the ports to 8081 and 8082 to access my nextcloud instances.
 ## 3. Container Identification Issues:
 -	Errors like "No such container" were encountered when I tried to interact with containers that were either not running or incorrectly referenced in my commands.
 -	To address the "No such container" errors, I ensured that my Docker containers were up and running using docker-compose up and verified their status with docker ps.
-I corrected  wrong references in my commands or scripts.
+I corrected  wrong references in my commands.

    ```docker ps```